pijll/18xx-unified-rules/games/18Chesapeake.md

 for free.
 This counts as the company's token placement for the turn.

-P4:
-During the owner's turn in a SDR or between turns during a SDR or OR, this private company may be exchanged for one share of M&H.

 P5:
-The purchaser of this private company receives one share of the PRR.
+The purchaser of this private company receives one share of the B&O.

 P6:
-The purchaser of this private company receives the president's share of the B&O.
+The purchaser of this private company receives the president's share of the associated railroad company (chosen at random before the game).
 This private company closes when the railroad company buys its first train.
 This private company may not be bought by a railroad company.